 Where not to go?

 At the time we were doing our planning, Russia and Ukraine were ruled 100% out as the security situation was described by smart traveller as volatile.
 Heavy fighting is occurring in parts of eastern and southern Ukraine.
 Missile strikes and attacks are ongoing in some locations across the country, including in major cities.
 There have been many casualties.
 Foreigners have been killed and may be targeted.
 Do not travel to Ukraine, there is a risk to life.

 So what is planned?

-A quick pop over to Germany (Hamburg) for a week to catch up with my cousins and then back to the Netherlands to fly out to Alaska for another cruise before returning to the Netherlands.
+A quick pop over to Germany (Hamburg) for a week to catch up with my cousins and then back to the Netherlands to fly out to Canada and Alaska for another cruise before returning to the Netherlands.
 From here we will launch into our European exploration properly.

 This involved a blitz through central and eastern Europe that took place at a pace that was tough to keep up with when you were reading along, let alone when you did it for real.